-The Netherlands eScience Center is pleased to announce the initiation of two new Path-Finding Projects.
 The projects are intended to provide the opportunity to rapidly meet short-term scientific challenges, serve as a pilot for future research projects, address immediate technological goals, or investigate the potential to initiate larger projects.

 The two projects result from the July Open Call for Path-Finding Projects.
 Path-Finding Project proposals can be submitted at any time.
 NLeSC funds projects by the direct provision of cash and the in kind provision of eScience Research Engineers.